Penrith Business Improvement District (BID)

-A ballot will be held on 30 November 2017 on the proposal to renew the Penrith BID for a further five year term from 2018 to 2023.
-A notice of ballot has been sent out to eligible voters and ballot papers were sent out on Thursday, 2 November.
-In the case of a lost or spoilt ballot paper, voters should follow the actions in the Notice of Ballot.
+A ballot was held on 30 November 2017 on the proposal to renew the Penrith BID for a further five year term, from 2018 to 2023.

-On Penrith BID’s website there is a copy of the Penrith BID Proposal and Business Plan for the second term.
+On Penrith BID’s website there is a copy of the Penrith Business Plan for the second term.

 Support for the Penrith BID

 In 2012, we backed the Penrith BID proposal and voted yes in respect of each of the properties we pay rates for within the BID area.
 We supported the yes campaign to help convince local businesses of the merits of the proposal, which has the potential to raise £500,000 over the next 5 years.